STAT540-UBC/STAT540-UBC.github.io/seminars/seminars_winter_2021/seminar7/sm07_clustering-pca.md

 # Seminar 7: Dimensionality reduction and Cluster Analysis-Hierarchical Clustering

-Contributors: Gabriela Cohen Freue, Jasleen Grewal, Alice Zhu.
+Contributors: Gabriela Cohen Freue, Jasleen Grewal, Keegan Korthauer, Alice Zhu

-## Learning objectives
+# Learning objectives

 By the end of this tutorial, you should be able to
-- Differentiate between sample-wise clustering and gene-wise clustering, and identify when either may be appropriate.
-- Differentiate between agglomerative hierarchical clustering and partition clustering methods like K-means.
+- Differentiate between sample-wise clustering and gene-wise clustering, and identify when either may be appropriate - Differentiate between agglomerative hierarchical clustering and partition clustering methods like K-means
-- Outline the methods used to determine an optimal number of clusters in K-means clustering.
-- Undertake dimensionality reduction using PCA.
-- Appreciate the differences between PCA and t-SNE.
-- Recognize that the t-SNE approach is an intricate process requiring parametrization.
-- Add cluster annotations to t-SNE visualizations of their datasets.
-- Understand the limitations of the clustering methods, PCA, and t-SNE, as discussed in this seminar.
+- Outline the methods used to determine an optimal number of clusters in K-means clustering - Undertake dimensionality reduction using PCA - Appreciate the differences between PCA and t-SNE - Recognize that the t-SNE approach is an intricate process requiring parametrization - Add cluster annotations to t-SNE visualizations of a dataset - Understand some of the limitations of the clustering methods, PCA, and t-SNE

-## Introduction
+# Introduction

-In this seminar we’ll explore clustering genes and samples using the Affymetrix microarray data on characterizing the gene expression profile of nebulin knockout mice.
-This data was made available by Li F et al., with the GEO accession number [GSE70213](https://www.ncbi.nlm.nih.gov/sites/GDSbrowser?acc=GDS5881).
+In this seminar we’ll explore clustering genes and samples using the Affymetrix microarray data characterizing the gene expression profile of nebulin knockout mice.
+This data was made available by [Li F et al. (2015)](https://pubmed.ncbi.nlm.nih.gov/26123491/), with the GEO accession number [GSE70213](https://www.ncbi.nlm.nih.gov/sites/GDSbrowser?acc=GDS5881).
+Here’s a bit of background info on nebulin and the rationale of the study (quoted from the GEO entry):

+> Nebulin is a giant filamentous protein that is coextensive with the
+> actin filaments of the skeletal muscle sarcomere.
+Nebulin mutations
+> are the main cause of nemaline myopathy (NEM), with typical NEM adult
+> patients having low expression of nebulin, yet the roles of nebulin in
+> adult muscle remain poorly understood.
+To establish nebulin’s
+> functional roles in adult muscle we performed studies on a novel
+> conditional nebulin KO (Neb cKO) mouse model in which nebulin deletion
+> was driven by the muscle creatine kinase (MCK) promotor.
+Neb cKO mice
+> are born with high nebulin levels in their skeletal muscle but within
+> weeks after birth nebulin expression rapidly falls to barely
+> detectable levels Surprisingly, a large fraction of the mice survives
+> to adulthood with low nebulin levels (&lt;5% of control), contain
+> nemaline rods, and undergo fiber-type switching towards oxidative
+> types.
+These microarrays investigate the changes in gene expression
+> when nebulin is deficient.

-There are two genotypes - the wildtype mice, and the knockout mice.
+There are two genotypes in the study - the wildtype mice, and the nebulin knockout mice.
 We will compare the results of different clustering algorithms on the data, evaluate the effect of filtering/feature selection on the clusters, and lastly, try to assess if different attributes help explain the clusters we see.

 ## Load data and packages

-**Install required libraries**
-Install required packages if you haven’t done so before.
-This seminar will require `GEOquery`, `pvclust`, `xtable`, `limma`, `cluster`, `RColorBrewer`, and `plyr`.

-> Remember you may need to edit the file paths below, to reflect your
-> working directory and local file storage choices.
+### Install & load required libraries

+The following code chunk will load required libraries.
+If you don’t already have these installed, you’ll first need to install them (recommended way is to use `BiocManager::install("packageName")`).

 ``` r
 library(RColorBrewer)